 Yoga, a many-sided system.
 Rooted in a very long Indian and Tibetan tradition, 'Yoga' suggests a many-sided system that can suit a many-sided development, not only Tantric Sex Yoga to be practiced in some higher forms of Buddhism and Hinduism.

-Good conditions and excellent methods may be had by careful study of crucial elements and research finding, rather than jumping headlong into some sect that uses yoga and meditation as baits that serve culprits.
-So, discrimination tends to get helpful, also when it comes to self-unfoldment and the use of our free time, and so on.
+Good conditions and excellent methods may be had by careful study of crucial elements and research finding, rather than jumping headlong into some sect that uses yoga and meditation as baits also.
+So, sound discernment can be helpful, also when it comes to self-unfoldment and the use of our free time, and so on.
 Winning free time is good, and good use of it is much to go for.
-You should consider what forms of very handy and practical yoga suit you.
+For the lack of healthy and good use of it, one may get bored or deranged, though.
+Consider what forms of very handy and practical yoga could suit you and bring benefits too.
+TM (Transcendental Meditaton) can suit many.

 Patanjali's Yoga Sutras yoga state